+Name of D NA (!
+D 0

 Name of Purpose Meeting Reporting Councillor

 Committee Time and Framework Representation

-Audit, Risk and Improvement Committee The purpose of the Committee is to provide independent assurance and assistance to Inner West Council in the effective discharge of its responsibilities for financial reporting, risk management, internal controls, governance, improvement and internal and external audit.
-The Charter of the Committee is shown as Attachment 1.
-Frequency The committee meets four times a year regularly, plus an optional additional meeting for considering the Annual Financial Statements, with the location rotating between the three Service Centres.
-Minutes of the Committee are reported to Council to note.
-Currently, Councillors
+Frequency

+The purpose of the Committee The Two Councillors.

+and is to provide independent the

+Improvement Committee Currently,

+Committee Inner West Council in the , are reported Councillors

+effective discharge of its 0 , to Council McKenna OAM

+responsibilities for financial plus an to note. and Steer.

+reporting, risk management, optional

+internal controls, governance,

+improvement and internal and meeting for

+external audit.
+The Charter of considering

+the Committee is shown as the Annual

+Attachment 1.
+Financial

+Statements,

+with the

+location

+rotating

+between the

+three

+Service

+Centres.

+23.100.

 Flood Management Advisory Committee The Flood Management Advisory Committee assists Council in the preparation of floodplain management studies and plans for the Inner West local government area.
 The Committee acts as both a focus and forum for the discussion of technical, social, economic and environmental matters, and for the distillation of possibly differing viewpoints on these matters into a management plan.
 The Charter of the Committee is shown as Attachment 2.
 The committee meets at least twice a year at the Petersham Service Centre.
 Minutes of the Committee are reported to Council for adoption.
 Up to Three Councillors.
 Currently, Councillors Hesse, McKenna OAM and Steer.
 Local Traffic Committee The Local Traffic Committee is primarily a technical review and advisory committee which considers the technical merits of proposals and ensures that current technical guidelines are considered.
 It provides recommendations to Council on traffic and parking control matters and on the provision of traffic control facilities and prescribed traffic control devices for which Council has delegated authority.
 The Committee also advises on traffic matters arising from development applications.
-The Committee meets on the 1 st Monday of each month at 10am at the Petersham Service Centre.
+The Committee meets on the 1st Monday of each month at 10am at the Petersham Service Centre.
 Minutes of the Committee are reported to Council for adoption.
 One Councillor with an alternate Councillor.
 The nominated Councillor chairs the Meeting and has voting rights.
-In the absence of Councillors, Councillors, Council's Traffic and Transport Planning Manager or nominee chairs the meeting and has voting rights.
+In the absence of Councillors, Council's Traffic and Transport Planning Manager or nominee chairs the meeting and has voting rights.
 Currently, Councillor Macri with Councillor Da Cruz as the alternate.
 General Manager's Performance Assessment Panel To review the performance of the General Manager in liaison with the appointed facilitator.
 Five councillors.
 Currently, the Mayor, Councillor Byrne and Councillors Porteous, Raciti, Stamolis and York.